-Can I Buy Treasury Bonds on E*Trade?
+Can I Buy Treasury Bonds on E*TRADE?

-If you are wondering whether E*Trade provides Treasury bond trading, the short answer is yes.
-E*Trade has Treasury bonds, bills, and notes that you can purchase at auction or on the Secondary market.
-Zero-coupon Treasuries are also listed in the broker’s ‘Bond Resource Center.’
+the answer is yes.
+E*TRADE offers Treasury bonds, bills, and notes that can be purchased at auction or traded on the secondary market.
+Zero-coupon Treasuries are also available through the broker’s ‘Bond Resource Center.’

-Finding Treasuries at E*Trade
+Finding Treasuries at E*TRADE

-E*Trade Treasury Screener
+E*TRADE Treasury Screener

 Key U.S. Treasury Differences